-After first serving at the former Sanwa Bank, Ltd., the candidate accumulated experience in various industries including a Malaysian securities firm and DDI Corporation (Present KDDI Corporation) soon after its establishment.
+After first serving at the former The Sanwa Bank, Ltd., the candidate accumulated experience in various industries including a Malaysian securities firm and DDI Corporation (Present KDDI Corporation) soon after its establishment.
 He then moved to Bandai Co., Ltd. (Present Bandai Namco Holdings Inc.) where he improved the company's performance by heightening the unification of employees through his fast decision-making and strong explanatory capability as president.
 He also demonstrated management abilities in the successful business integration with Namco Limited.
 The Company's Nomination Committee has judged that he will make proposals from different perspectives through insights developed in the banking industry and management experience in the toy industry with different characteristics from that of the Company, in addition to his achievements as an outside director of other companies, so it has nominated him as a candidate for Director again this year.
-Moreover, nothing between the HOYA Group and the Bandai Namco Holdings Group, which the candidate comes from, exists that violates the independence requirements for a Director candidate provided for in the "Basis for Election of Candidates for Directors" set forth by the Nomination Committee of the Company.
+There were transactions in the fiscal year 2016 between the HOYA Group and Bandai Namco Group, which the candidate comes from, but the amount involved in the transactions represents less than 0.1% of the consolidated net sales of each party and, with regard to the candidate, nothing exists that violates the independence requirements for a Director candidate provided for in the "Basis for Election of Candidates for Directors" set forth by the Nomination Committee of the Company.